1 October 2019

-On behalf of the Conference Committee, we invite you to submit an expression of interest to present at the the Collaborative Conference on Computational and Data Intensive Science, 2020 (C3DIS 2020).
+On behalf of the Conference Committee, we invite expressions of interest to present at the Collaborative Conference on Computational and Data Intensive Science, 2020 (C3DIS 2020).

-C3DIS aims to build a national community of practice of scientists, researchers, and computing, data and information management specialists.
-All of these professionals share a common interest: the production of breakthrough science outcomes that require large scale, complex computations and analyses to be carried out over massive data sets.
+C3DIS aims to build a National Community of Practice of scientists, researchers, and computing, data and information management specialists from the Publicly Funded Research Agencies (PFRAs), as well as partner academic and government agencies.
+All of these professionals share a common interest: the production of breakthrough science outcomes with workflows that require large scale computation, massive data sets and complex analysis.

 We invite expressions of interest for: